Curriculum Leader

 At Hexham Middle School we believe that pupils should have the opportunity to explore and express their own potential spirituality and search for answers to philosophical questions.
 Our curriculum has been planned so that pupils are able to build confidence and resilience when they learn about world faiths and other belief systems.
 Teaching and learning in religious studies seeks to help pupils sustain discussions and debates.
 We will actively support pupils to develop their communication and language skills.

 It is very important to stress that religious studies does not exist to urge individuals to follow particular religious beliefs or adopt any particular world view.
 Neither is it intent on compromising a pupil’s existing beliefs or viewpoints.
-The essence of our curriculum is to establish a sense of self; sense of community; and sense of the world beyond the school.
+The essence of our curriculum is to establish a sense of self and sense of the world beyond the school through rigorous academic study of our three subject areas; Philosophy, Ethics and Religious Studies.

 As a subject, we intend our pupils to embrace values of truth, justice, respect for all and care for the environment.
 As a school, we have considered Northumberland County Council’s agreed syllabus for religious education and reinforce the viewpoint that religious traditions in Great Britain are in the main Christian.
-Our curriculum however helps to build knowledge and understanding of principal religions including Buddhism, Hinduism, Islam, Judaism and Sikhism as well as non-religious perspectives.
+Our curriculum however helps to build knowledge and understanding of principal religions including Buddhism, Hinduism, Islam, Judaism and Sikhism as well as non-religious perspectives, including philosophical and ethical scholars.

-The principal aim of religious education at Hexham Middle School is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.
+The principal aim of Philosophy, Ethics and Religious Studies at Hexham Middle School is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.

-The principle aim of RE can be broken down into four “ways of knowing”.
+The principle aim of PERS can be broken down into four “ways of knowing”.

 • Making sense of beliefs